imtiyazhariyani/cnn-model/README.md

 # scGenePredix
-A deep learning model employing CNN to predict gene expression from chromatin accessibility counts using a single-cell multiomics dataset
+A deep learning model employing CNN to predict gene expression from chromatin accessibility counts using a single-cell multiomics dataset.

 CS284A AI in Biology & Medicine, Fall 2023

 Final Project - Group 4

 Imtiyaz Hariyani, Kevin Xu, Faisal Alshaiddi

 University of California, Irvine